I hope you learn what not to do when traveling so you don’t make these same mistakes yourself!

 [One of the flights I magically did not miss]

 I feel like no matter how many times travel-y advice column places say to do this, it is still.
 So.
 Common.
-Ironically, we missed it because we wanted to go to Platform 9 3/4 at King’s Cross Station.
+Ironically, we missed our flight from Barcelona to London because we wanted to go to Platform 9 3/4 at King’s Cross Station.
 And Harry still couldn’t make it happen for us.

 STRESSING TOO MUCH ABOUT PERFECTIONSometimes I’m like, I’m traveling and this needs to be the best trip ever and I need to see all the things but somehow still have time to frolic in a flower field somewhere with the sun in my hair because that’s what I associate with a perfect trip based on all those pics on IG.

 I’ve probably (definitely) made a million other mistakes, but these are my biggest ones…Travel happy my friends!